timescale/docs.timescale.com-content/api-timescaledb.md

 perform adaptive time intervals (although this is in the works).
 So, users must configure it when creating their hypertable by setting the `chunk_time_interval` (or use the default of 1 month).
+The interval used for new chunks can be changed by calling `set_chunk_time_interval`.

 The key property of choosing the time interval is that the chunk belonging to the most recent interval (or chunks if using space